lucagelisio/cfelpyutils/README.md

     python2 -m pip install cfelpyutils

-It is also available as a package for the [Anaconda](<https://anaconda.org/>) Python distribution.
-It can be installed using the 'conda' command:

-    conda install -c ondateam cfelpyutils

 The library can also be installed manually by checking out the repository and running:

     python setup.py install